The Characteristics of The Tiki Taka System & How to Emulate Guardiola’s Possession Tactic in Football Manager

 - the ability to overload as many areas of the pitch as possible

 - to limit the amount of time spend on the transition phase – defending to attacking or attacking to defending.

 In order to achieve the points above it was vital that the formation was compact – having players only a few meters between each other in order to both defend and attack as a unit.
 The foundation for a compact formation in Football Manager is team shape and selecting appropriate player roles.
 Read more about it in part 7 of the Mentality Ladder, 11 tips to improve your Football Manager tactics or at Football Manager Player Role Combinations and duty pairs updated for FM15.
-Appropriate player roles to replicate tiki-taka will be discussed at greater length in the post about Barcelona Tiki Taka Football Manager 2015 possession tactic.
+Appropriate player roles to replicate tiki-taka will be discussed at greater length in the post about the player roles of Tiki Taka.

 What is interesting for me, and hopefully for you as well, is how a change of player role or duty can change the default formation and its effect on retaining / regaining possession in a bid to create numerical superiority according to, and depending on, the opposition teams formation and tactical plan.
 This was the case between system B and C in regard to the DM and A and B for the DL.
 This means that you will need to carefully plan your match strategy to counter the oppositions threats if it means altering the match tactic under different scenarios or have different tactics for different measures.
 Football Manager 2015 (patch 15.3) is all about reactive tactics in order to get success, which means that you will need to change duty first and foremost and perhaps roles to conquer the opposition.